jslyzt/go-json/README.md

 Therefore, using the fact that the address position where the type information is stored is fixed for each binary ( we call this `typeptr` ), we can use the address in the type information to call a pre-built optimized process.

-For example, you can get the address to the type information from `interface{}` as follows and you can use that information to call a process that does not have reflection.
+For example, you can get the address to the type information from `any` as follows and you can use that information to call a process that does not have reflection.

 To process without reflection, pass a pointer (`unsafe.Pointer`) to the value is stored.